cschult/hypr25/README.md

 Hypr25 comes with some tools:

 - hypr25-toggle-audio-sink
+- hypr25-rofi-switch-audio-sink
 - hypr25-whatsapp-app

 Hypr25-toggle-audio-sink is a bash script which toggles between two audio sinks.
 It fails silently if there are no sinks.
 It only can toggle two audi sinks.
 If there aree more than two, it toggles only two of them.
 Hypr25-toggle-audio-sink is bound to `CTRL+ALT+L`.

+Hypr25-rofi-switch-audio-sink opens a rofi menu to selct an audio sink.
+The menu opens when clickin on the pulseaudio-section in waybar.
+Right mouse button there opens pavucontrol.

 Hypr25-whatsapp-app starts whatsapp in a separate window or switches to an already existing whatsapp window.
 It is bound to `$mainMod SHIFT W`.